frontendweb-pk/books/postgresql/trigger.md

 To create a new trigger.

-- First, Create a trigger function using `CREATE TRIGGER`.
+- First, Create a trigger function using `CREATE FUNCION`.
 - Second, Bind the trigger to a table by using `CREATE TRIGGER`.

 ```sql